TheodoreC13/Artificial-Intelligence-Machine-Learning-studies-/README.md

 >
 > searchAgents.py

 In project 1 the pacman agent is tasked with finding a particular location and collecting food efficiently.
 This is done via a collection of search algorithms.
-Of the flies provided, only 'search.py' and 'searchAgents.py' were written by me (and my partner).
-The rest were provided as part of the project.
 * Question 1: Finding a fixed dot using Depth First Search

 `python pacman.py -l mediumMaze -p SearchAgent`